kjosib/glowing-chainsaw/docs/source/language.rst

 -------------------------------------------

 It's entirely possible new features could be added.
-If you've got a good suggestion, please send it in.
+If you have a good suggestion, please send it in.
+You should be able to contact me through GitHub.